A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Supermartingales

-A nonnegative process that is upper bounded by a supermartingale has recently been termed an ``e-process''~\citep{ramdas2022game}.
+A nonnegative process that is upper bounded by a supermartingale (but may or may not itself be a supermartingale) has recently been termed an ``e-process''~\citep{ramdas2022game}.
 Theorem~\ref{thm:pac-bayes-bounded-proc} yields bounds for such processes.
 Instead of working with more general definitions, however, we prefer to base our discussion on sub-$\psi$ processes specifically because it's helpful to consider particular functions $\psi$ and processes $(V_t)$ which can bound our process $(S_t)$ of interest.
 More to the point, we will often consider $S_t$ to be the martingale

 Different assumptions on $f_t$ (e.g., bounded, light-tailed, heavy-tailed) will then lead us to particular selections of $\psi$ and $(V_t)$.
 Moreover, our PAC-Bayes inequalities will bound $S_t$ in terms of $\psi$ and $V_t$.
 Consequently, if one finds themselves dealing with a sub-$\psi$ process, then the form of the bound will be immediately apparent.